-TDC Ents wishes to secure a premises licence at 47 Whittomb Street and believes that it will provide the very type of premises that the mission statement emissages if the applicant to its granted.
-The applicant wishes to provide a unique live music venue of cultural significance in the heart of London, with an Investment of over £1 million and providing jobs for 80 plus people.
+TDC Ents wishes to secure a premises ikence at 47 Whitcomb Street and believes that it will provide the very type of premises that the mission statement envisages if the application is granted.
+The applicant whise to provide a unique live music venue of cultural significance in the heart of London, with an investment of over £1 million and providing jobs for 80 plus people.
 In addition to live music and dancing, substantial food will be available and part of the strategy for the business is to place heavy emphasis on the marketing of food when people book their tables to attend the venue and generally, (linking promotional activity to the sale of food, not alcohol).
-Based on unrent experience, it is antidipated that in excess of 85% of oustomers will pre-book their evening's entertainment at the venue several weeks in advance of their visit and that at least 40% will be repeat business.
+Based on current experience, it is antidipated that in excess of 85% of outstomers will pre-book their exeming's entertainment at the venue several weeks in advance of their visit and that at least 40% will be repeat business.

-Since 2007, London has lost 35% of its grassroots music venues and in this brochure, TDC Ents seeks to demonstrate that due to the type of entertainment proposed and the cultural importance of the music venues, in addition to the pro-active management style adopted, the application can be regarded as an exception to Westminster City Coundi's Licensing Policy.
+Since 2007, London has lost 35% of its grassroots music venues and in this brochure, TDC Ents seeks to demonstrate that due to the type of entertainment proposed and the cultural importance of like music venues, in addition to the pro-active management style adopted, the application can be regarded as an exception to Westminster City Coundi's Licensing Policy.